JAmcevoy/LearnWithMe/README.md

 6. **Pulling User’s Recent Posts and Likes**: I encountered difficulties retrieving a specific user's recent posts and recent likes for their profile page.
 Initially, the query was not pulling the correct data, but by creating custom fields in the serializer, I was able to resolve this issue.
 This approach allowed me to accurately display both recent posts and likes on the profile page, ensuring that the sections worked as intended.
 7. **Pagination on Categories**: Initially, the categories were paginated, and I was limited to displaying only 10 categories.
 I fixed this by fetching all the categories before rendering the dropdown, ensuring that users could see the full list of categories at once.
 8. **Not Enough Space on Navbar**: On smaller screens, not all icons and text fit in the navbar.
 To resolve this, I created a media query that hides the text on screens under 530px, ensuring the navbar remains clean and functional on small devices.
+9. **The Default Image For New Profile**: When a user created a new profile the deafult image wouldnt show, Turns out the pathway in the backend was incorrect.

 ---